Talk to a Litigation Lawyer today

 Where the relief claimed requires some consideration, the Court can award default judgment that is conditional on assessment.
 The plaintiff will then need to provide the Court with relevant material to show that the amount they are claiming is appropriate.
 When this happens, the defendant can also provide material to the Court if they think that the relief claimed is inappropriate.
 However, in assessing damages, the Court will not consider the merits of a defendant’s case.
 That will only be done if the defendant makes an application to set aside the default judgment, and the application is successful.

 A defendant who has had a default judgment made against them can apply to the Court to have the default judgment set aside to allow the defendant the opportunity to defend the claim against them.

 The Court will exercise its discretion in deciding whether or not to set aside a default judgment and, in doing so, will consider a number of factors, including the reasons for the failure to file a defence, the defendant’s conduct before and after the decision was made, and whether the plaintiff would be irreparably prejudiced in the event that the judgment was set aside.

 If you have had a default judgment made against you it is important to seek immediate legal advice so you can make an urgent application to the Court to have the default judgment set aside.
 If you delay in bringing your application, you may lose the opportunity to plead your case, even if you have a valid defence.

 When a default judgment has been made against you, the plaintiff is entitled to commence enforcement proceedings against you if you do not comply with the judgment.
 This could have serious consequences, particularly if you are not in a position to comply with the judgment order.

 Our litigation lawyers are able to assist you with any aspect of your default judgment matter – we can help you take immediate court action to protect your rights and limit your liability.

-Contact Gibbs Wright Limitation Lawyers today for a free and confidential consultation discussing your legal rights and remedies.
+Contact our litigation team at Gibbs Wright for a free and confidential consultation discussing your legal rights and remedies.